rob-myers/rob-myers.github.io/README.md

 ## TODO

+- get xterm working
+- get os state running in webworker

 - illustrate floyd-warshall via click on spawn-point and mousemove
 - avoid jerky fade in/out
-- avoid lag caused by floyd-warshall e.g. via another webworker
+- avoid lag caused by floyd-warshall, or at least indicate it

 - string-pulling
 - actors move along them via css